pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 Unlike original Markdown, pandoc allows ordered list items to be marked with uppercase and lowercase letters and roman numerals, in addition to Arabic numerals.
-List markers may be enclosed in parentheses or followed by a single right-parentheses or period.
+List markers may be enclosed in parentheses or followed by a single right-parenthesis or period.
 They must be separated from the text that follows by at least one space, and, if the list marker is a capital letter with a period, by at least two spaces.[^2]